adhyh/homebridge-vwconnectid/README.md

 * You can add locations to `destinations` block.
 * * If a `notificationRadius` is specified a motion sensor will be created with `name` that triggers whenever the car is parked within `notificationRadius` distance around the location  (GPS `lat` and `lon`).
 Please respect the driver's privacy if using this option.
 * * If an `address` block is specified a switch will be created that sends the destination to your car's navigation system.
+* Add routes in the `routes` block.
+A route has multiple multiple stopovers.
+For each route a switch is created that sends the route to the navigation system.
 * You can add even more motion sensors to `eventMotionSensors`.
 These create a motion sensor with `name` that triggers on a preset event.
 You can choose from the following list of events:

 Events: